 Telegram already has the audience — close to a billion people using it every month.
 Bots are the glue that keeps them connected to the services, creators, and businesses they care about.
 If you’ve got an idea, odds are a bot can make it easier to deliver.

-The Basics: How to Create a Bot in Telegram
+How to Create a Telegram Bot Step by Step in 2026 (BotFather)

 First Steps With BotFather